GoogleChrome/web.dev/src/site/content/en/blog/datatransfer/index.md

 data entries that can have different behaviors based on where data is transferred to.
 Your web application can send and receive the transferred data when listening to incoming events.

-This powerful capability can change the way we think about sharing and interoperability in web applications on desktop.
+This capability can change the way we think about sharing and interoperability in web applications on desktop.
 Transferring data between applications doesn't need to rely on tightly coupled integrations anymore.
 Instead you can give the user the full control to transfer their data to wherever they would like.